 National Vodka Day

-National Vodka Day is an unofficial holiday in the United States which is celebrated annually on October 4th.
-The purpose of this holiday is to celebrate vodka – an alcoholic beverage which is made by distilling fermented cereal grains or potatoes.
+National Vodka Day is an unofficial holiday in the United States, celebrated annually on October 4th.
+The purpose of this holiday is to celebrate vodka—an alcoholic beverage made by distilling fermented cereal grains or potatoes.

-Vodka is the number two beverage consumed in the world, behind whiskey, and almost eleven billion dollars of it is sold worldwide every year.
-So if you’re partial to celebrating this intoxicating holiday, and you’re of legal age to do so, then you may want to pour yourself a drink and enjoy this day with your friends.
+Vodka is the second most consumed beverage in the world, behind whiskey, with almost eleven billion dollars’ worth sold worldwide every year.
+So, if you’re inclined to celebrate this intoxicating holiday and you’re of legal drinking age, you may want to pour yourself a drink and enjoy the day with your friends.

 The History of Vodka

-While the lineage of many of the alcoholic beverages that we enjoy today can be traced back in time, it appears that the history of vodka is something that continues to elude modern scholars.
-This is due to the fact that there just isn’t enough historical information on the subject.
+While the lineage of many alcoholic beverages we enjoy today can be traced back in time, the history of vodka continues to elude modern scholars.
+This is because there simply isn’t enough historical information on the subject.

-All that scholars know is that for many centuries vodka-like beverages have been brewed for consumption.
-And to muddy the waters even further, many of these alcoholic beverages were significantly different from each other and often were made in a wide variety of different flavors and smells.
+All that scholars know is that for many centuries, vodka-like beverages have been brewed for consumption.
+To further complicate matters, these alcoholic beverages were significantly different from one another and often made in a wide variety of flavors and smells.

-What scholars do know, however, is that vodka was made during the Middle Ages in Poland.
-That’s because this beverage was mentioned in court documents from the Palatinate of Sandomierz during the 15th century.
+What scholars do know, however, is that vodka was produced during the Middle Ages in Poland.
+This is evidenced by its mention in court documents from the Palatinate of Sandomierz in the 15th century.

-During this time, vodka wasn’t widely consumed for recreational purposed.
+At that time, vodka wasn’t widely consumed for recreational purposes.
 Instead, it was used as a cleanser or for medicinal purposes.
 It wouldn’t be until the following century that vodka would become a popular beverage for recreational drinking.
-Vodka also became popular in Russia during this time.
+Vodka also gained popularity in Russia during this period.

 The History of National Vodka Day

-Currently, it’s unknown exactly when National Vodka Day was invented.
-However, it was most likely invented sometime between 2004 through 2008.
-This is about the time when television programs in the U.S began acknowledging the holiday.
+Currently, the exact origin of National Vodka Day is unknown.
+However, it was likely invented sometime between 2004 and 2008, around the time when television programs in the U.S. began acknowledging the holiday.

 Intoxicating Vodka Facts